ddt-dechema/potana-dev/README.md

 * available (Geo)JSONs were partly converted via free online tools <span style="color:red">not cited yet</span>
 * CSVs (containing lat,lon) were converted via https://www.convertcsv.com/csv-to-geojson.htm (at least the first line of lat, lon must be wrapped in `" "`) or via https://odileeds.github.io/CSV2GeoJSON/ which has the option to rename properties
 * Some data (mostly geotiffs and shapefiles) were uploaded to http://studio.mapbox.com and formated therein.
 The resulting styles are then used in this map for a faster loading time
+* Files for the "protected areas" were simplified to result in files with a size of beloww ca. 5 MB - simplification factors for each region/country are mentioned below

 # Sources
 ## General